-The RHSO performs housing-related activities for the Sudbury Housing Trust and the Town such as monitoring services, inventory management, HOM local support for community specific initiatives.
+The RHSO performs housing-related activities for the Sudbury Housing Trust and the Town such as monitoring services, inventory management, HOME Program administration, and local support for community-specific initiatives.

 The RHSO also provides regional support to individuals searching for or residing in affordable housing, and property managers leasing units of affordable housing.
 The RHSO website, www.RHSOhousing.org, has information for the above groups including information on resident services, housing inventories, and contact information for new opportunities.